nlohmann/json/README.md

 - Unsupported versions of GCC and Clang are rejected by `#error` directives.
 This can be switched off by defining `JSON_SKIP_UNSUPPORTED_COMPILER_CHECK`.
 Note that you can expect no support in this case.

-The following compilers are currently used in continuous integration at [Travis](https://travis-ci.org/nlohmann/json), [AppVeyor](https://ci.appveyor.com/project/nlohmann/json), [GitHub Actions](https://github.com/nlohmann/json/actions), and [CircleCI](https://circleci.com/gh/nlohmann/json):
+The following compilers are currently used in continuous integration at [Travis](https://travis-ci.org/nlohmann/json), [AppVeyor](https://ci.appveyor.com/project/nlohmann/json), and [GitHub Actions](https://github.com/nlohmann/json/actions):

 | Compiler                                                          | Operating System   | CI Provider    |
 |-------------------------------------------------------------------|--------------------|----------------|